-alleviate the headaches
+alleviate the pain

 Headaches affect almost 45 million people in the United States each year, and is one of the most common complaints seen at doctor’s offices.
 One in six people in United States suffers from headaches regularly.
 For some, headaches may be so severe they limit one’s ability to function normally.

 It is believed that some headaches are triggered by excessive stimulation of the nerves which give sensation to the scalp and face.
 Irritation of these nerves is thought to cause the release of inflammatory substances that begin a cascade of events that lead severe headaches.
-Over the past 10 years, clinical research has shown that freeing the nerves at key points around the head and face (“trigger points”) will deactivate them and partially or totally alleviate the headaches.
+Over the past 10 years, clinical research has shown that freeing the nerves at key points around the head and face (“trigger points”) with Nerve Decompression Surgery will deactivate them and partially or totally alleviate the headaches.

 improve breathing and reduce some types of headaches